solacecommunity/solace-prometheus-exporter/README.md

 listenAddr=0.0.0.0:9628

 # Enable TLS on listenAddr endpoint.
 Make sure to provide certificate and private key files.
-# can be overridden via env varibale SOLACE_LISTEN_TLS
+# can be overridden via env variable SOLACE_LISTEN_TLS
 enableTLS=true

 # Path to the server certificate (including intermediates and CA's certificate)
-# can be overridden via env varibale SOLACE_SERVER_CERT
+# can be overridden via env variable SOLACE_SERVER_CERT
 certificate=cert.pem

 # Path to the private key pem file
-# can be overridden via env varibale SOLACE_PRIVATE_KEY
+# can be overridden via env variable SOLACE_PRIVATE_KEY
 privateKey=key.pem

 # Base URI on which to scrape Solace broker.